PietroTerribile01/phishing-demo-report/home.md

 After authentication is complete, the target's browser receives the session cookies from GitHub.

-As a reverse proxy, Evilginx2 copies all session cookie and stores them locally.
+As a reverse proxy, Evilginx2 copies all session cookies and stores them locally.

 In this way, the attacker can read the session cookies by typing `sessions <ID>` on Evilginx2 shell: he can then reproduce the login state by updating his own browser cookies (e.g. via the Cookie-Editor extension), thus bypassing the 2FA and accessing the target's account without needing to know the user/pass or OTP code.